The Support and Resistance Line Method: An Analysis via Optimal Stopping: Introduction

+We emphasise that, in contrast to standard regime-switching models, the regime transition in our model is path-dependent and not specified by an exogenous Markov chain.
+The path-dependent regime-changing can be viewed as a novel method of introducing a market signalling effect into the price process (see Lehalle and Neuman \cite{Leh} for a different approach).
+We stress that the optimal stopping problems presented here are not standard since the stock price process is {\em not} a diffusion and the regime process on its own is {\em not} Markovian, unlike standard regime-switching models.
+We appreciate our model cannot reflect all the complexities of the path-dependencies of TA but we aim to take steps towards a better understanding in an interesting and challenging setting.

 The vast majority of studies of TA devote their efforts to finding empirical evidence for the profitability of technical trading rules by examining historical data.
 For example, Brock, Lakonishok, and LeBaron \cite{Bro} tested moving-average-type trading rules and the support/resistance line method on the Dow Jones Industrial Average on a time scale of 90 years.
 This study suggested that the technical trading strategies considered there were significantly profitable.
 Based on a similar approach but with the data taken from Asian markets, Bessembinder and Chan \cite{Bes} further confirmed the forecasting power of trading rules based on TA.
 Lo, Mamaysky, and Wang \cite{Lo} implemented an automatic trading algorithm based on more sophisticated pattern-based trading rules (such as triangle, rectangle, and head-and-shoulders) by using kernel regressions, and a significant profit was observed.
 Park and Irwin \cite{Par} provided a comprehensive review of the literature on the profitability of TA and concluded that more than half showed positive evidence, though many of them had imperfections in their test procedures (for example, some ignored transaction costs).
 Ebert and Hilpert \cite{Ebe} demonstrated that the market timing of technical trading rules induced skewed trading profits.
 Popular rules were studied by a combination of simple models, simulations and analysis of empirical data.
 They argued that investors’ preference for positive skewness partially explained the popularity of TA.
+Tremendous effort has also been devoted to building algorithms which implement technical analysis-based trading strategies fast and accurately.
+For instance, Sezer, Ozbayoglu, and Dogdu \cite{Sez} designed a trading system based on a neural network constructed by using technical trading rules (based on the simple moving average and the relative strength index), and they showed the optimised system did outperform a buy-and-hold strategy.